 Transylvania is a Google Workspace for Education client.
 Each student receives a university Google account, which provides cloud storage (Google Drive), email (Gmail), collaborative productivity apps (Docs, Sheets, Presentation) and more.
 Access to the network is provided by PCs in student labs, through wired and wireless connections in residence hall rooms and via portal connections for commuting and off-campus students.

 Computing facilities are available in numerous campus locations, including the library, Brown Science Center and Cowgill Center.
 Wireless access is available for use with appropriate devices in all buildings and many other locations on campus, including several common and outdoor areas.
 Computers are available to students in lab settings, most of which run Windows 10 and Microsoft Office.
 Printers are available in the library, Campus Center, Beck Center and the residence halls, and mobile printing allows students to submit print jobs from their personal computers, tablets and phones.
-The library has a color copier available for student use, a specialty graphics lab running Linux is available for computer science students, and a digital arts technology lab, podcasting studio and green screen photography studio are accessible to students in certain fine arts courses.
-From off campus, students have direct web access to email, Self-Service, TNet, Canvas and other apps using the MyTransy portal, and they can connect to Transylvania's campus-only resources if needed via a secure VPN connection.
+The library has a color copier available for student use.
+Computer science students have access to a specialty graphics lab that runs Linux.
+The Digital Arts Technology Labs, podcasting studio and green screen photography studio are accessible to students.
+From off campus, students have direct web access to email, Self-Service, TNet, Canvas and other apps using the MyTransy portal, and they can connect to Transylvania’s campus-only resources if needed via a secure VPN connection.
 The information technology office offers help desk support from 8 a.m.-5 p.m.